globeandmail/ansible-role-amazon-cloudwatch-agent/README.md

 - the process runs as root
 - in the configs, `amazon-cloudwatch-agent.json` effectively does nothing.
 The .toml config was generated from the .json, but in our case the .toml contains some extra tweaks that cannot be added in the .json -- so, the purpose of the .json file is to stand as a reference for the .toml, and should be kept up-to-date in case a new .toml needs to be generated (and then tweaked)

+*See the subdir "ExampleCfgs" for an example of how to configure this role.*

 Variables
 ------

 ```
 aws_cwa_region             - (Optional) AWS region.
-Defaults to us-east-1.
+Defaults to "us-east-1"
 aws_cwa_namespace          - The namespace in which your metrics will reside (e.g. 'myApplication')
+aws_cwa_logfiles           - (Optional) List of logfiles that you wish to monitor, and their associated parameters
+aws_cwa_disk_monitor_paths - (Optional) List of paths (i.e. different partitions) that you wish to monitor for space.
+Defaults to "/"
 aws_cwa_key_access         - AWS access key
 aws_cwa_key_secret         - AWS secret key
 aws_cwa_cfgs               - Path (absolute, or relative to playbook) containing the .j2 templates for the CloudWatch Agent configs
                                 NOTE: These must be templates, as they necessarily contain {{ansible_hostname}}
                                 Only files with the .j2 extension will be processed; the '.j2' will be removed
 ```

-It's recommended that you declare `aws_cwa_key_access` and `aws_cwa_key_secret` in either a vault-encypted var file, or as encrypted strings within a var file.
-If you want, you can provide them as plaintext extra_vars when running the playbook.
+It's recommended that you declare `aws_cwa_key_access` and `aws_cwa_key_secret` in either a vault-encypted var file, or as vault-encrypted strings within a var file.